Atticus29/pcc_biology_211/syllabus.md

 ### Tips for success in the course

-Ask questions and respect your classmates' rights to ask questions.
+- Ask questions and respect your classmates' rights to ask questions.
 Asking questions is a hallmark of good science!
 Every student should feel comfortable asking questions.
 Don't give up if you feel you don't know what to ask.
 Learning how to communicate effectively should be one of your goals in a science class.
 Everyone gets "stuck" at one time or another.
 Effectively asking questions to help settle your confusion is a very useful and achievable skill.
 It also happens to be a trait of a good scientist!

-TODO add the others
+- Science doesn't come naturally to most people; it is a skill, not a talent.
+If this is your first collegiate science course, you might be surprised at the amount of **time required to be successful**.
+Typically for every 1 hour a student is in a classroom lecture, they should be putting in 3 hours of homework on assignments, reading, and study time.
+This means that you should **carve out about 9 hours a week** to devote to reading, reviewing and completing assignments outside of the time spent with me in the classroom.
+This can vary for each student depending on how effectively you use your time and how well you comprehend the reading, but it should give you an idea of a typical college course expectation.

+- Work hard during lectures.
+This work does not involve writing, word for word, everything that is said.
+Consider instead the strategy of taking sketchy notes during class, which frees up limited attention space for listening, participating, and thinking about the topics discussed.

+- Following class, flesh out your notes, adding as much detail as possible.
+This forces a re-thinking of the discussion, putting the concepts in an order that makes sense to you.

+- Make a list of questions as you study your notes and read the textbook.
+Ask these questions during lecture or lab, or ask another student while you're studying.

+- Use the chapter objectives provided as a study guide.
+These review questions will highlight what is most important to focus on in the text.
+If any of my objectives for a unit go beyond those mentioned in the textbook, I will make you aware of that.

+- Form study groups!
+Study groups can help everyone, whether you are doing well or are doing poorly.
+Use your study group to quiz each other and offer short t    eaching demos to each other on particular topics; you never truly appreciate what you know and don't know until you have to teach it to somebody else.